 I thought it would be fun to take a guess at what digital camera the investors on Shark Tank would choose.
 Based on their diverse personalities, do you think that each of them would have their own favorite favorite digital camera?

-Here is my official Disclaimer: These are strictly the opinions of the author.
+OFFICIAL DISCLAIMER: These are strictly the opinions of the author.
 I have no insider information or factual information about the shark tank members favorite digital camera, nor have I met or had any conversations with any members, their staff or any of the talented people at ABC.

 Based on my knowledge of their personalities and a little experience with various cameras over the years, here are the favorite picks of these entrepreneurs.